preciofishbone/OmniaDocsG2/blocks/announcements/index.rst

 Announcements
 ===========================================

 Announcements are created by administrators and will display important information in the whole tenant, or for a certain business profile.
 The Priority (status) of an announcement can be Normal or High.
-Announcements can be displayed at the top, in the Notification panel, or in a block, which is what's described here.
+Announcements can be displayed at the top or in a block, which is what's described here.

 The end user experience
 ***********************